 A launch video is a jump on creating and controlling a product’s or service’s “first impression.”
 It’s a promotional video that is designed to set the tone, establish your placement in the industry and get a big bang out of being the new kid on the block.

-Crowdfunding is the new kid on the block when it comes to finding financing.
-Once allocated to the world of creatives trying to raise money for their art, the video productions have become a significant vehicle for venture capitalists to find new investments.
-No longer are they just projects that offer perks to supporters, equity crowdfunding has raised millions for projects that offer various types of ownership in businesses and inventions.
+Crowdfunding is the new kid on the block regarding finding financing.
+Once allocated to the world of creatives trying to raise money for their art, video productions have become a significant vehicle for venture capitalists to find new investments.
+No longer are they projects that offer perks to supporters; equity crowdfunding has raised millions for projects that provide various types of ownership in businesses and inventions.

 Whatever the case, the video’s target audience is the investor and what it promotes is the creator’s vision.

-For potential investors, the video is answering the question of why they should help these people out.
-Therefore, these videos often focus on the creatives and their vision in the context of what they plan to do.
+For potential investors, the video answers why they should help these people out.
+Therefore, these videos focus on the creatives and their vision.

-In a more equity investment crowdfunding scenario, videos are similar, but the target audience is looking to make money – so they need to address this important issue.
+In a more equity investment crowdfunding scenario, videos are similar, but the target audience is looking to make money – so they need to address this critical issue.

 Nevertheless, both focus on the creator’s vision.

-This is a type of video that most people assume to be animated.
+It is a type of video production most people assume to be animated.
 But it does not have to be.
-However, since animation is an abstraction, it’s sometime easier to use it to explain conceptual issues that may be too expensive to produce with live action.
+However, since animation is an abstraction, it’s sometimes easier to use to explain conceptual issues that may be too expensive to produce with live-action.

-This is a type of video that may be considered similar to a demonstration video.
+This type of video may be considered similar to a demonstration video.

-This is very much as it says – live, as in Facebook live or YouTube live.
-Not as popular as it was first it expected to become, it can range from someone just talking to you through their webcam to productions that appear to be more like TV shows.
+It is very much as it says – live, as in Facebook live or YouTube live.
+Although not as popular as it was first expected to become, it can range from someone just talking to you through their webcam to productions that appear to be more like TV shows.

-The making of video has become so democratized that anyone with a phone can produce one.
-Which is of course not that same thing as a video of higher quality, but if you look at TikTok, you can see the creative spirt that it has launched.
+Video making has become so democratized that anyone with a phone can produce one.
+Of course, it is not the same as a higher-quality video, but if you look at TikTok, you can see the creative spirit it has launched.

 And this is the primary goal of this type of video campaign.
-Get your buyers to create their own videos.
-Catch the imagination of the target audience to extend your brand well into the world of social media.
+Get your buyers to create their videos.
+Catch the target audience’s imagination to extend your brand well into the world of social media.

 Remember flash mobs?
-That was stunt video that was popular maybe 10 years ago.
+That was a stunt video that was popular ten years ago.
 And they had a strong impact.
-Every so often I still look at the Flash mob of Ode to Joy, Beethoven’s 9th Symphony.
-I truly never get tired of it ( https://youtu.be/kbJcQYVtZMo )
+Every so often, I still look at the Flash mob of Ode to Joy, Beethoven’s 9th Symphony.
+I honestly never get tired of it ( https://youtu.be/kbJcQYVtZMo )

 Most of the time, people want the stunt to go viral, to spread the word widely.
-But they are also exceedingly difficult videos to create.
-If it is a true stunt, you need much more than just a video production team – let alone a team of lawyers to cover liability issues.
-You also might find you invest a lot into filming a stunt that no one really cares about.
+But they are also exceedingly tricky videos to create.
+If it is an actual stunt, you need much more than just a video production team – let alone a team of lawyers to cover liability issues.
+You also might find that you invest a lot into filming a stunt that no one cares about.

-But there are other simpler “stunts” that can be done such “man-in-the-street” videos about something near and dear to the brand or candid camera type videos that highlight and reward the participant with something relative to the brand.
+But there are simpler “stunts” for example “man-in-the-street” videos about something near and dear to the brand or candid camera-type videos that highlight and reward the participant with something relative to the brand.

 These video productions are about corporate or community events that would happen independently of the video being made.
-The videos can vary in style from a documentary to a much more traditional corporate look and feel.
+As a result, the videos can vary in style from a documentary to a much more traditional corporate look and feel.

 More and more, these types of videos include live streaming to the web.

-Sometimes considered to be home of the video version of a stereo-typical used car salesmen, we have become accustomed to these.
-They are over the top presentations (it slices it dices) that often show the on-camera demonstration of aproduct in front of a live audience that “woos and whaas” on cue.
+Sometimes considered home to the video version of stereotypical used car salesmen, we have become accustomed to these.
+They are over-the-top presentations (it slices, it dices)to show the on-camera demonstration of a product in front of a live audience that “woos and whaas” on cue.

-But they do not have to be and can be presented in a very sober and dignified way.
+They can also be in a very sober and dignified way.
 Most videos are about 30 minutes long and presented like a TV program.
-They highlight the benefits and features of a product and are usually aimed at a consumer audience.
+The product’s benefits and features are highlighted for a consumer audience.

-Walk into many doctors’ offices, garages and fast-food places and you are likely to see them.
-They may start with local news, but are then followed by ads, both video and static.
+Walk into many doctors’ offices, garages, and fast-food places, and you are likely to see them.
+They have local news followed by ads, both video and static.
 Others can be gigantic and fill Central Square in New York.

-As the cost of digital display drops, there will be more and more opportunities to use these assets for video marketing.
+As the cost of digital displays drops, there will be more and more opportunities to use these assets for video marketing.

 Generally designed for lobbies or places where people gather, they may focus on information or overall brand considerations.

-Ever hear someone going on and on talking about themselves and how great they are?
+Ever heard someone going on and on talking about themselves and how great they are?
 What is your level of trust?
 Do you believe them?
-But a former client/buyer talking about how great you are will carry more weight because there is no obvious conflict of interest.
+But a former client/buyer talking about how great you are will carry more weight because there is no apparent conflict of interest.
 It appears more authentic.
 And that is the power of a testimonial.

 Short and to the point, testimonials have credibility.
 They can go a long way to convincing a potential client you are worth the investment of their time and money.

-This is really a more sophisticated version of a customer testimonial.
-While the overall purpose is to give your product a positive spin, it is told through the lens of one of your customers.
-It may highlight the strengths and resourcefulness of your clients but then your product or service becomes part of their success story.
+It is a more sophisticated version of a customer testimonial.
+It highlights your product through a story about your customers.
+For example, it may highlight the strengths and resourcefulness of your clients, but then your product or service becomes part of their success story.

 Independent reviews of your product or service go a long way.
-Lots of influencers are willing to take on this task but you really do not have control over the content.
+Lots of influencers are willing to take on this task, but you need to have control over the content.
 They may like your product or maybe not.
-Using influencers to provide the review has its issues as well, as since some influencers’ positive reviews can be bought.
+Using influencers has other issues.
+Some influencers’ reviews can be bought.

-This is really a type of show and tell.
-More like, look at what I bought and watch me unbox it and share the thrill.
+It is a type of show-and-tell.
+Look at what I bought, watch me unbox it, and share the thrill.

-It’s very much like a 3rd party review, there is no control over the content but the comments are considered to be real.
-It is less about creating a video and more about organizing your products to be accessible to hauler.
+These are 3rd party reviews.
+You have no control over the content.
+The comments are authentic.
+It is less about creating a video and more about organizing your products to be accessible to the hauler.

-Also called corporate videos, these video productions really look at the company from its own corporate perspective.
-While once the dominant style of video produced for corporations, its weakness lies in never being really outward looking or having a focus on an extremely specific issue important to the corporation that is of less interest to consumers.
+Also called corporate videos, these video productions look at the company from its corporate perspective.
+While once the dominant style of video produced for corporations, its weakness lies in never being really outward looking or focusing on a particular issue important to the corporation that is less interesting to consumers.

 It is a style that is disappearing because it is often parodied.
 Modern marketing is much more customer-focused.

-The clear goal is to attract new employees and new talent to a company by highlighting a solid work culture, and extra benefits and values that come with a job.
-It can talk just as much about the challenges of the work as it it does about group social activities or involvement in the community.
+The explicit goal is to attract new employees and talent to a company by highlighting a solid work culture and extra benefits and values that come with a job.
+It can talk just as much about the challenges of the work as it does about group social activities or involvement in the community.

-There is an insatiable appetite for behind-the-scenes type of videos, especially if there is deadline that has to be met.
-For example, the launch of a new product, moving into a new building or prepping for a new public offering.
+There is an insatiable appetite for behind-the-scenes videos.
+For example, the launch of a new product, moving into a new building, or prepping for a new public offering.

-The whole process appears to come across as authentic and provides an insider look at the corporate culture.
+The whole process comes across as authentic and provides an insider look at the corporate culture.

-Aimed squarely at the rank and file of a corporation, most corporate interviews focus on the top of the organization and try to be forward looking.
+Focused on the rank-and-file of a corporation, most corporate interviews focus on the top of the organization and try to be forward-looking.

-The approach may vary from basic talking-head type interviews to a highly produced “talk” show format with corporate leadership as guests.
+The approach may vary from essential talking-head type interviews to a highly produced “talk” show format with corporate leadership as guests.

-At other times, topics may focus on new business lines or other new activities.
+At other times, topics may focus on new business lines or other activities.

 Corporate responsibility is gaining traction in many industries.
 Therefore, many organizations want to show a certain level of social interaction on various issues.

 Publicly Traded Companies have reporting requirements.
-While video is not one of them, it can be used to simplify issues to focus on the most important takeaways of a report.
+Video is not one of them.
+But a video simplifies issues to focus on the most important takeaways of a report.

-As in any press release, a video press release highlights and/or announces new services.
-It is also used to provide the news media with B-roll that can be used by news organizations looking for background footage.
+As in any press release, a video press release highlights and announces new services.
+The news media will use it as B-roll for background footage.

 While PSAs were originally the realm of charitable organizations and government, more and more businesses are stepping up to the plate to sponsor awareness campaigns.